How to use LeanOnMe positioning cushions

 Spasticity and contractures – Prophylactic support

-If a person is bedridden due to a brain injury, it is important to minimise the risk of developing spasticity, which is often a comorbidity.
-Positioning the person in ways that oppose the spasticity pattern is commonly recommended in clinical practice.
+If a person is bedridden due to brain injury it is important to prevent spasticity, which often is a comorbidity.
+The spasticity is controlled by positioning the person in positions that are opposite to the spasticity pattern.

-After just a few days of immobility, the effects of inactivity will become apparent in the muscles and joints.
-This can lead to contractures, which are painful and can hinder the person's mobility.
-Maintaining a supportive and stable position will provide comfort and support better rest, which is essential for rehabilitation.
+After just a few days of immobility, the consequences of lack of movement will appear in the muscles and joints.
+This can cause contractures, which are painful and will impede the persons mobility.
+A supporting and stable position will provide comfort and better rest, which is important for rehabilitation.

 LeanOnMe Spasticy knowledge 800x450.jpg